Architectural Democracy

 HERE

-A research and design lab that explores the relationship between architecture and democracy to make cities more understandable to all stakeholders.
+A working group of researchers and professionals that explore the relationship between architecture and democracy to make cities more understandable to all stakeholders.

 We either sleepwalk our way to automated democracy and isolation or we develop tools for us to plan cities and communities for the kind of people we want to become.